 6. Prepare overall damage estimates and communicate potential loss exposures with the adjuster to ensure they understand the total impact to your business.

-7. Submit claim(s) to your insurer including explanatory narrative, calculations and supporting documentation.
-Request advance payments from your insurer as necessary.
+7. Request advance payments from your insurer as necessary.
 It is essential to communicate timelines for payment expectation with the adjuster well in advance, to allow adequate time for evaluation and processing.

-3. Prepare for and embark upon final claim negotiations and settlement with the insurer.
+9. Prepare for final claim settlement negotiations with the adjuster/insurer.

 Please contact your Property marketing representative or the claims team at any time to discuss your claim and how Hays may be of assistance.